 - We propose and evaluate three strategies for prioritizing law enforcement resources in investigating CP trafficking.
-We conclude that removing peers with largest contributions (a weighted measure of days of uptime and files made available) is most effective, but with Pareto-like diminishing returns. - We examine subgroups of peers of particular interest, such as peers seen using Tor, peers on multiple p2p networks, and four other subgroups.
-We find that all appear to be more aggressive in their trafficking, having more FOI and more uptime than the average peer. - We find that offenders using Tor use it inconsistently.
+We conclude that removing peers with the largest contributions (a weighted measure of days of uptime and files made available) is most effective, but with Pareto-like diminishing returns. - We examine subgroups of aggressive peers, such as peers seen using Tor, peers on multiple p2p networks, and four other subgroups.
+We find that all appear to be more active in their trafficking, having more CP files and more uptime than the average peer sharing CP.
+These aggressive subgroups deserve priority in investigation over millions of other potential targets. - We find that offenders using Tor use it inconsistently.
 Over 60% of linkable user sessions send traffic from non-Tor IPs at least once after first using Tor, thus removing its protection; over 90% of sessions observed on three or more days fail likewise.

-Further, given that peers are not one-to-one with users we examine our dataset for evidence of aliasing.
-We find little evidence to suggest that users are changing their application-level identifiers but keeping their libraries.
+This result not only speaks broadly to the failure of Tor in practice; it shows that, fortunately, investigators need not employ complicated, theoretical attacks on many Tor users that share CP. - We examine our dataset for evidence of users purposely aliasing as multiple peers on the network to hide their actions.
+We find little evidence, on a day-to-day basis, to suggest that users are changing their application-level identifiers but keeping their libraries.